ldigiuseppe/cloudformation-php-devops/README.md

-# Docker Compose Laravel LEMP Stack
+# Docker Compose Laravel LEMP Stack & AWS ECS Cluster

 In this repository you will find a docker-compose file with a LEMP stack to start with Laravel as a Framework.
-This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.
+This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack locally.

 ## Details